aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/printing/print-dotnetcore/_index.md

 private static void PrintWithNetCore()
 {
-    // The path to the documents directory. string dataDir = RunExamples.GetDataDir_AsposePdfFacades_Printing();
+    // The path to the documents directory string dataDir = RunExamples.GetDataDir_AsposePdfFacades_Printing();

     // Create the secondary thread and pass the printing method for